-Jean C. Halle
+Jean C. Halle Joan Mele-McCarthy, Ph.D.

-Dr. Joan Mele-McCarthy

 Rachel L. McCusker

 Lori Morrow

 Brigadier General Warner I. Sumpter (Ret.)

 Holly C. Wilcox, Ph.D.

-Merin Thomas (Student Member) 4 STRATEGIC PLAN - PHASE 1 5 INTRODUCTION TO THE STRATEGIC PLAN The Maryland State Board of Education and Maryland State Department of Education are developing a multiyear Strategic Plan that will be released in three phases leading up to June 2023.
+Merin Thomas (Student Member)

+INTRODUCTION TO THE STRATEGIC PLAN

+The Maryland State Board of Education and Maryland State Department of Education are developing a multiyear Strategic Plan that will be released in three phases leading up to June 2023.
 The Strategic Plan will anchor the vision, mission, values, priorities, enablers, goals, and flagship programs, initiatives, and strategies to realize the Blueprint for Maryland's Future promise of an excellent and equitable education for every student.

-This guidebook articulates the Phase 1 elements of the State Board and Maryland State Department of Education's Strategic Plan: The vision and mission for transforming public education in Maryland.
+This guidebook articulates the Phase 1 & 2 elements of the Maryland State Board and Department of Education's Strategic Plan:

+The vision and mission for transforming public education in Maryland.
 The values that inform our everyday practices and relationships with our diverse communities and stakeholders.
 The priorities that must be achieved to ensure a successful educational experience for every Maryland student, from early childhood to college and careers.
-The enablers, or structural conditions, regarding data-driven decisionmaking, resource allocation, human capital, and support systems that need to be in place for the priorities to be achieved.
+The enablers, or structural conditions, regarding data-driven decision-making, resource allocation, human capital, and support systems that need to be in place for the priorities to be achieved.

+The goals that guide our direction in creating long-lasting, positive change in education.
+The metrics, or the data sources and data subsets, used to evaluate progress and establish baseline measures.

+LETTER FROM & STATE SUPE

+ABOUT THE & DEPARTME

+WHAT DOES P IN MARYLAND

+THE BLUEPRI

+A LOOK AT O

+STRATEGIC P

+ENGAGING W

+STRATEGIC P

+STRATEGIC P

+WHAT IS CON

+TABLE OF CONTENTS

-LETTER FROM THE BOARD PRESIDENT & STATE SUPERINTENDENT 06
+M THE BOARD PRESIDENT PERINTENDENT 06

-ABOUT THE MARYLAND STATE BOARD OF EDUCATION & DEPARTMENT OF EDUCATION 08
+MARYLAND STATE BOARD OF EDUCATION ENT OF EDUCATION 08

-WHAT DOES PUBLIC EDUCATION LOOK LIKE IN MARYLAND?
+PUBLIC EDUCATION LOOK LIKE D?
 10

-THE BLUEPRINT FOR MARYLAND'S FUTURE 12
+INT FOR MARYLAND'S FUTURE 12

-A LOOK AT OUR MISSION, VISION & VALUES 14
+OUR MISSION, VISION & VALUES 14

-STRATEGIC PLAN TIMELINE OF PHASES 16
+PLAN TIMELINE OF PHASES 16

-ENGAGING WITH OUR STAKEHOLDERS 18
+WITH OUR STAKEHOLDERS 18

-STRATEGIC PLAN PRIORITIES & ENABLERS 20
+PLAN PRIORITIES & ENABLERS 20

-WHAT IS COMING NEXT 30
+PLAN GOALS & METRICS 30

+MING NEXT 32

+We are committed to moving with urgency to actualize the bold, transformative change our students deserve.
 LETTER FROM THE BOARD PRESIDENT & STATE SUPERINTENDENT Dear Marylanders: